 Electrical subcontractors are responsible for the systems that bring power to a building.
 They install wiring, electrical panels, lighting, and more, ensuring that everything is up to code and safe to use.

-Example Tasks: Running wiring through walls, installing circuit breakers, setting up light fixtures, providing backup generator connections.
+Example tasks: Running wiring through walls, installing circuit breakers, setting up light fixtures, and providing backup generator connections — all planned more efficiently with the help of electrical takeoff software.

 13. HVAC/Mechanical Subcontractors

-Example Tasks: Installing air conditioning units, setting up ductwork, calibrating thermostats.
+Example tasks: Installing air conditioning units, setting up ductwork, calibrating thermostats — all planned more precisely using HVAC takeoff software.

-Example Tasks: Installing water mains, building drainage systems, trenching for utility lines.
+Example tasks: Installing water mains, building drainage systems, trenching for utility lines — all supported by precise estimates generated through civil takeoff software.

 15. Structural Steel Subcontractors